hanghangwin/hanghangwin.github.io/_pages/about.md

 <b>CARLA simulation</b>
 </div>
 </div>
 The video shown an automatic driving simulation developed by the [CARLA team](https://github.com/carla-simulator).
-Currently, it enables straightforward environment construction and control of pedestrians and vehicles.
+Currently, it enables simple environment construction and control of pedestrians and vehicles.
 In future research, the simulation will be utilized to verify the performance of federated learning in assisting automatic driving.

 <span class='anchor' id='-Projects'></span>